ivaldir301/ivaldir301/README.md

   ### 🧗‍♀️ About Me:

-  I am a Software Engineer based in Cape Verde, pashionate about computers and problem solving.
+  I am a Software Engineer based in Cape Verde, passionate about computers and problem solving.

  </div>